charles-cooper/venom-design/README.md

 y = 2
 z = 3
 if (cond) [x, y, z] {
-    // stack: x, y, z
+    // stack: 1, 2, 3
     x1 = y // stack: 2
-    JOIN(x1) // jump to the join point, with x on the stack } else {
+    JOIN(x1) // jump to the join point, with x1 on the stack } else {
     x1 = z // stack: 3
     t = 1 // can be eliminated because it dies before JOIN

-    JOIN(x1) // jump to the join point, with x on the stack }
+    JOIN(x1) // jump to the join point, with x1 on the stack }
 ```